-a) Infraction notice: arrence of an environmental administrative infraction is verified, a report will be drawn up of ttachment \underline{A}), of which the accused must be made aware, ensuring the contradictory and full person may, within a period of twenty days, counted from the date of acknowledgment of the er defense against the infraction notice; the provisions of will be formulated in writing and must contain the facts and grounds legal claims that contravene of the notice of infraction and the terms that accompany it, as well as the specification of the e accused intends to produce in his favor, duly justified; charged may be legally represented by a lawyer or attorney constituted, and, therefore, must ective power of attorney to the defense, a period of up to ten days may be required for its V. the defense v will not be known when presented: I) after the dead line; II) by whom it i s not legitimized; or III) before an in competent body;
+a) Infraction notice:

+I. once the occurrence of an environmental administrative infraction is verified, a report will be drawn up of infringement (attachment $\underline{A}$ ), of which the accused must be made aware, ensuring the contradictory and full defense;

+II. the assessed person may, within a period of twenty days, counted from the date of acknowledgment of the assessment, offer defense against the infraction notice;

+III. the defense will be formulated in writing and must contain the facts and grounds legal claims that contravene the provisions of the notice of infraction and the terms that accompany it, as well as the specification of the evidence that the accused intends to produce in his favor, duly justified;

+IV. the person charged may be legally represented by a lawyer or attorney constituted, and, therefore, must attach the respective power of attorney to the defense, a period of up to ten days may be required for its collection;

+V. the defense will not be known when presented:

+I) after the deadline;

+II) by whom it is not legitimized; or

+III) before an incompetent body;

+VI. it will be up to the accused to prove the facts that he has alleged, and the authority may judge requests the production of evidence necessary for its conviction;